gail-yxie/adaloss/README.md

 ## Results

-Comparison of AdaLoss (ours), AdaGrad-Norm, SGD_Constant, SGD_DecaySqrt on test accuracy on CIFAR100 by fine-tuning on pretrained DNNs, vision transformer ViT-S/16, with image size 224x224 and batch size 64.
+Comparison of AdaLoss (ours), AdaGrad-Norm, SGD_Constant, SGD_DecaySqrt on test accuracy on CIFAR100 by fine-tuning on pretrained DNNs, vision transformer ViT-S/16 and CNN ResNet50-swsl, with image size 224x224 and batch size 64.
 Training: 45k, validation: 5k, and test: 10k.
 The results are mean and std over 3 runs.

 ### [Image Classification on CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html)